 Academic Writing is the style of writing most UMGC classes will demand.
-It focuses on finding and presenting research to support your point of view and explaining differing points of view.
-The main sources for your research will be: class readings, library resources (articles, case studies, books, etc.), and your personal experiences.
+It focuses on finding and presenting research to support a point of view and explaining differing points of view.
+The main sources for research are: class readings, library resources (articles, case studies, books, etc.), and your personal experiences.

 For a comprehensive overview of writing in the academic environment, see UMGC's Online Guide to Writing and Research: Writing.

 Types of Academic Writing Assignments:

 Annotated Bibliography: An annotated bibliography is a list of articles, books, etc., that you plan to use in your research paper.
 In the list, you briefly summarize and analyze each item.
 An annotated bibliography is a useful “bridge” between the research and the writing stages of an academic paper.

 Research Paper: In a research paper, you use ideas and facts from articles, books, etc., as well as your own ideas, to coherently argue your point of view on your research.

 Essay: Essays tend to be shorter writing projects.
 They may or may not require you to do research.

 Article or Book Review: In a review of an article or book, you summarize and analyze the central ideas of the article or book.

 Reaction Paper: In a reaction paper, you give your thoughts on a particular issue or idea.